Woman (Doja Cat song)

 "Woman" is a song by American rapper and singer Doja Cat from her third studio album Planet Her (2021).
-It has been described as a fusion of Afrobeats, pop, and R&B, with the lyrical themes of divine femininity and feminism.
+It has been described as an Afrobeats track infused with pop, R&B, and reggae inflections, with the lyrical themes of divine femininity and feminism.
 After gaining popularity in Europe, where it entered the top 10 in countries like Greece, France, Denmark, Switzerland, Lithuania and Portugal, the song impacted Italian radio airplay as the album's fourth single on October 1, 2021.
 It was sent to American mainstream and rhythmic contemporary radios on December 14, 2021.
 The song was a sleeper success, spending several months on the charts before slowly climbing to the top 10.
 For the chart dated May 7, 2022, the song reached number seven on the Billboard Hot 100, nearly a year after it debuted.

 Composition

 Music journalists have called the song "an empowering, unabashed ode to womanhood and feminine diversity" which also "explores [the] thoughts, emotions and woes of being a woman".
 A bright, high-energy Afrobeats song, it has also been described as a fusion of pop, R&B, and reggae.
 It was co-written by American rapper Jidenna who also provides background vocals to the track.
 In the lyrics, Doja Cat also details how patriarchy often tries to create competition by putting women against each other, and thus makes a reference to Regina George from Mean Girls (2004).
 Critics compared her vocal delivery on the track to that of Rihanna (whom she name-drops in the song), and her rap delivery to that of Kendrick Lamar.